AICanary/Twitter-Bot/README.md

 # Twitter Bot

-This is a Twitter bot that posts the latest news headlines from Pakistan along with relevant hashtags.
+This is a Twitter bot that posts the latest news headlines from Pakistan by Defualt but you can change with any country along with relevant hashtags.

 ## Getting Started